oodmumc3/free-ai-coding-kor/README.md

 # List of agentic coding tools with free access to pro-grade models

-> **TL;DR**: Compare agentic IDEs/CLIs by their free access to frontier models.
-Local models = unlimited free use, Gemini CLI = 3000 h/month, others have various limits.

-Last verified: August 4, 2025 • PRs welcome • ⭐ Star if useful!
+Last verified: August 5, 2025 • PRs welcome • ⭐ Star if useful!

 This list compares agentic coding systems (IDE and CLI) organized by their access to frontier models: free pro-grade access, paid pro-grade tiers, and basic model access.

----

-## Methodology / assumptions

-- Goal: compare agentic coding systems by their access to frontier models.
-- Preset: 60 requests ≈ 1 AI-assisted coding hour (based on real-world task simulation).
-- Token quotas: when vendors publish tokens (not requests), assume ~10k tokens ≈ 1 coding hour.
-- If you spot an error or missing source link, please open an issue or a pull request.

 ---